telerik/xaml-docs/introduction.md

 __Submit a New Issue at GitHub__

-If you find an issue with our docks that need to be addressed, the best way to let us know is by creating an issue in our [Github repository](https://github.com/telerik/xaml-docs/issues?q=is%3Aopen).
+If you find an issue with our docs that need to be addressed, the best way to let us know is by creating an issue in our [Github repository](https://github.com/telerik/xaml-docs/issues?q=is%3Aopen).
 When creating an issue, please provide a descriptive title, be as specific as possible and link to the documentation in question.
 If you can provide a link to the closes anchor to the issue, that is even better.

 __Update the Documentation at GitHub__